 Looking for help with school issues?
 Not sure who to contact when you have a question?

 At Dearborn Academy, we use a team approach for working with all of our students.
 We believe that parents are vital members of each student’s team.
 Our staff has expertise in the areas of education, counseling, child development and communication, but you are the best expert on your child.
+Family involvement is at the heart of our success.

 We know that raising a child with special education needs can bring extra challenges to family life.
 We offer support in whatever way fits best for you and your family.
 Each week teachers send home weekly reports about your child’s progress.
 However, sometimes parents want additional communication.
 We’re happy to do that, too.